Nectivio/65C02-Tool/README.md

 - Measure the frequency of an external clock running at <100 kHz
 - Read any RAM or ROM value at any address while the 65C02 is executing code
 - Write to any RAM address or I/O device register while the 65C02 is executing code
+- Enable or Disable AT28C256 EEPROM Software Data Protection

 ## Getting Started